 Viewing Web Pages After Uploading

 Webmasters often modify an HTML document and re-upload it to the server.
 After returning to their web browser they click RELOAD only to find the original document unchanged.
 This is a common occurrence and is easily remedied by clearing the browser\’s memory cache.
-You might also need to shut down your broswer and restart it.
+You might also need to shut down your browser and restart it.

 What should I do if denied access via FTP?

 - If you can access your account Control Panel, but cannot access your account via FTP, then your FTP configurations may be incorrect.

 - If you are denied access AFTER entering your user ID and password, you may be using the wrong password.
 Check the activation notice sent to you via email when the account was first set up.
 If you changed your password and it doesn’t seem to be working, contact support to reset your password.